Calling all parents who understand they are raising the future

 Here’s how it will work:

-• You join from the comfort of your own home, in your slippers if you so desire with no need to arrange child care and all the sessions recorded so you can watch them back on your own time.
+- You watch from the comfort of your own home, in your slippers if you so desire – all the content is recorded so you can watch them anytime, in your own time.

 How will it feel to know exactly how to change your responses and behaviours in order to get the best from your child?